GameCODA: History

 On March 12, 2002, GameCODA was announced.
 The middleware was intended to reduce the costs associated with implementing audio into video games.
 After Sensaura was acquired by Creative Technology, Sensaura focused solely on GameCODA.
-Incorporating Sensaura's existing technologies, GameCODA brings 3D audio to multiple platforms in a streamlined way, having standardization through Sensaura's Hardware Abstraction Layer (SAL), which was supported across all popular platforms at the time.
+Incorporating Sensaura's existing technologies, GameCODA brought 3D audio to multiple platforms in a streamlined way, having standardization through Sensaura's Hardware Abstraction Layer (SAL), which was supported across all popular platforms at the time.

 CAGE Producer

 CAGE Producer is the central audio asset management tool which bundles the sound samples into sample banks, sound banks and reverb banks for the target console platforms.
-It cannot edit audio assets itself apart from sample rate, channels and size; an audio editor is needed for much more than that.
+It cannot edit audio assets itself apart from sample rate, channels and size; an audio editor is needed for anything more than that.
 It communicates with the CAGE plugins for positioning of sound and reverb environments on the basis of the 3D geometry.
-The CAGE plugins are available for Maya and 3D Studio Max.
+The CAGE plugins were available for Maya and 3D Studio Max.